metanull-operator/eth2-ubuntu/merge_updates.md

 ### Reconfigure http-web3provider Port

-As of this writing, Geth only exposes port 8551 if a Terminal Total Difficulty is configured for the network (mainnet).
-Because the TTD is not yet configured, Prysm must continue to contact Geth on port 8545.
-After the TTD has been configured, or after the Geth team removes the TTD constraint on that RPC service, edit the Prysm Beacon configuration file to point `http-web3provider` at the new port 8551.
-This change should be made as soon as Geth makes that service available at port 8551.
+Edit the Prysm Beacon configuration file to point `http-web3provider` at the new port 8551.

 ```console
 sudo nano /home/beacon/prysm-beacon.yaml